Jeeva-soul/genai-clinical-qa/README.md

 # 🧠 GenAI Clinical Q&A Assistant

-A GenAI-powered clinical question-answering system that allows users to ask questions about patient cases, discharge notes, or medical PDFs — and get accurate answers in natural language.
+A GenAI-powered clinical question-answering system that allows users to ask questions about medical PDFs, patient cases, or discharge notes — and get accurate, natural language answers.

 ---

 ## 🚀 Features

-- 🔍 Semantic search over clinical documents using **Sentence Transformers**
+- 🔍 Semantic search over clinical documents using **FAISS** & **Sentence Transformers**
-- 💬 Natural Language QA using **FLAN-T5** or **local Transformers**
+- 💬 Question answering via **FLAN-T5** (HuggingFace Inference API)
-- 📄 Upload & index your own PDFs (e.g., discharge notes, lab reports)
+- 📄 Upload your own medical PDFs for live querying
+- 🌐 Frontend built with **Streamlit** (no React/Node required)
-- 🧠 Custom-trained on real medical CSVs converted to PDF
+- 🧠 Custom-trained on real medical CSVs converted into PDF
-- 🧰 Built with **Python**, **FastAPI**, **FAISS**, **Hugging Face Transformers**
+- ⚙️ Modular architecture using **FastAPI**, **Python**, and **Hugging Face**

 ---